-I hold a PhD in art history from the Ohio State University and a BA/MA in philosophy from CUNY Queens College.
-I have been at Western since 2014.
-I mostly teach early modern art history courses (Renaissance, Baroque, Rococo), though I sometimes teach classes on architecture, aesthetics, and historiography.
+I'm originally from Spain and have been in the US since 2000.
+I hold a PhD in art history from the Ohio State University and a BA/MA in philosophy from City University of New York, Queens College.
+I came to Western in 2014, and I teach early modern art history courses (Renaissance, Baroque, Rococo) as well as aesthetics, theory, and historiography.
 As a teacher, I'm always interested in fomenting dialogue in the classroom and exploring artworks and ideas in depth.
-My goal is to embrace art in a sophisticated, but not pedantic way.
-My research and writing explores notions of viewership and theatricality in early modern southern Europe as well as how contemporary artistic and thinkers respond to Renaissance art.
+In my classes, my goal is to embrace art in a sophisticated, but not pedantic way.
+My research and writing explores notions of reception, civic engagement, and the afterlives of artworks.

 Visual Experiences in Cinquecento Theatrical Spaces.
-University of Toronto Press.
-Link
+University of Toronto Press, 2019.

 “Velázquez’s Democritus: Global Disillusion and the Critical Hermeneutics of a Smile.”
 Renaissance and Reformation / Renaissance et Réforme 39, no. 1 (2016): 35-62

 “A Note on Deleuze and Renaissance Art.”
 SubStance 45, no. 1 (2016): 44-65

 “Conjuring the Concept of Rome: Alterity and Synecdoche in Peruzzi’s Design for La Calandria.”
 Sixteenth Century Journal 45, no. 1 (2014): 25-50

 Always Look on the Bright Side of Mental Illness.
 Make.Shift Gallery: Bellingham, February 2020.

 Estival Observations: Space, Monument, Thought.
 Curated show at the Western Gallery: Bellingham, Summer 2018.